 - Applicants must be professionally resident in of one of the member states of the Council of Europe

-- Applicants must already be registered on the EAHIL Membership Database as an individual Full Member of EAHIL at 1 December 2016.
+- Applicants must already be registered on the EAHIL Membership Database as an individual Full Member of EAHIL in advance of the start of the scholarship application period.

 - Applicants must not previously have received a scholarship or registration award from EAHIL.

-- Scholarships are not awarded to members from the country hosting the conference or workshop.
+- Scholarships are not awarded to members working in the country hosting the conference or workshop.

 - Successful applicants will not be eligible for any concurrent fee waiver offered to specified participants at the conference.